getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Missing Instrumentation**

 Sentry may indicate that gaps between spans are "Missing Instrumentation."
-This means that there is time in the transaction which isn't accounted for by any of the transaction's spans, and likely means that you need to manually instrument that part of your process.
+This means that there is time in the transaction that isn't accounted for by any of the transaction's spans, and likely means that you need to manually instrument that part of your process.

 **Viewing Span Details**

-Click on a row in the span view to expand the details of that span.
+Clicking on a row in the span view to expands the details of that span.
 From here, you can see all attached properties, such as tags and data.

 [{% asset performance/span-detail-view.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-detail-view.png @path %})